awslabs/sbt-aws/API.md

 - *Type:* string[]

-Environment variables to import into the bash job from event details field.
+The environment variables to import into the CoreApplicationPlaneJobRunner from event details field.

+This argument consists of the names of only string type variables.
+Ex. 'test'

 ---